particle-iot/docs/src/content/reference/datasheets/e-series/e404x-datasheet.md

 ### Overview

 The E404X is a LTE Cat M1 cellular device with support for BLE (Bluetooth LE).
-It is based on the Nordic nRF52840 micro-controller shared with other Gen 3 devices such as the Boron and B Series SoM.
+It is based on the Nordic nRF52840 microcontroller shared with other Gen 3 devices such as the Boron and B Series SoM.
 It is only intended for use in the United States, Canada, and Mexico.

 It is a SMD module designed to be reflowed to your own custom base board and is the same size and has a nearly identical pin-out to the E Series module.